 Although money should not be your main reason for wanting to donate eggs, it is definitely one of the things you will want to consider.
 Egg donor compensation varies based on the woman’s location, level of experience, and where she chooses to donate eggs.

-You can expect to receive between $5,000 and $10,000 per donation cycle and even more if you have some exceptional qualities.
-Note that the agency or fertility clinic will take care of all the egg donation-related expenses, like accommodation and travel fees, so you donate at absolutely no cost to you.
+You can expect to receive between $8,000 and $15,000 per donation cycle and even more if you have some exceptional qualities.
+Note that the agency or fertility clinic will take care of all the egg donation-related expenses, like tests, medical screening, accommodation and travel fees, so you donate at absolutely no cost to you.

 4. You will need to undergo a thorough screening process to donate

 Many people would be relying on your donated eggs to have a baby.
 This is probably after several years of hopelessness and infertility.
-So, the fertility clinic or agency will want to be sure that you are of sound health and mind.
-If your eggs have a higher chance of resulting in a pregnancy.
+So, the fertility clinic or agency will want to make sure that you are of sound health and mind and if your eggs have a higher chance of resulting in a pregnancy.

 To do this, you will complete an extensive medical and psychological screening to find out if you are medically and emotionally fit to donate eggs.
 This may include blood work, genetic testing, physical examinations, and an ultrasound, depending on the fertility clinic or agency you are working with.